Shyam-Chen/MJML-Starter/README.md

 * Git, NPM, Gulp, PostStylus, Browserify and Browsersync

 ##### Angular 2, Material 2 and Firebase 2
-Bash and Atom<br>
+* Bash and Atom
-Jade, Stylus and TypeScript (Linter and Source Maps)<br>
+* Jade, Stylus and TypeScript (Linter and Source Maps)
-Git, NPM, Gulp, PostStylus, System, Typings and Browsersync
+* Git, NPM, Gulp, PostStylus, System, Typings and Browsersync